jenniferunguyen/HaskellBlog/FunctionalProgramming.md

 int y = 2;
 y = x + y;
 ```
-As you can see, imperative programming gives you the ability to explicityly assign values to variables.
+As you can see, imperative programming gives you the ability to explicitly assign values to variables.
 In functional programming, you do not have the ability to create an instances where you can manually update its value.
 Instead, you have to think of a recursive way to execute the same action.
 ### Useful Link:
 [Practical Differences Between Functional and Imperative Programming](https://sookocheff.com/post/fp/differences-between-imperative-and-functional/)